UKHomeOffice/pscms-form-data-service/README.md

 ### Work In Progress:

-creating database using hibernate and JPA.
-Tables are ctreating but need more work on relations.
+database is created using hibernate and JPA.

+Few relations not added between case and item.
+Notes table has not been created.

 ### To be done: